- Perfect crimps each time

 Crimp terminals wider than 2.2 mm, for example JST-SVH terminals, are too large to be crimped on the PAD-11.
 For that, you would need to swap to a PAD-12S or PAD-13S die plate set or use a different crimp tool altogether.

-I haven’t been able to find any official data on supported wire diameters, but based on the widths of the dies and data from similar products, it looks like the PAD-11 can crimp wires of AWG #34 to #20, and perhaps also AWG #18.
+We haven’t been able to find any official data on supported wire diameters, but based on the widths of the dies and data from similar products, it looks like the PAD-11 can crimp wires of AWG #34 to #20, and perhaps also AWG #18.

 One thing that is missing from the PAD-11 is an O-shaped die.
 This shape is particularly useful for DuPont / Mini-PV contacts that require a circular insulation crimp that does not pierce the wire insulation.

 O-shaped dies are rare (aside from on expensive official tools, of course), but you can find one on the slightly more expensive Hozan P-707.
-I will compare this tool and the PAD-11 in more depth later.
+We will compare this tool and the PAD-11 in more depth later.

 An alternative is to just get a cheap tool with a round O-shaped die, for example the TZ-4228B, for DuPont crimps and crimp all other contacts with a quality tool like the PAD-11.